 Other than the timing of direct deposits, the three upper-level plans are differentiated by the addition of features at each level.

 More than just payroll software, Gusto gives you a full set of tools for effectively managing your workforce.
-These include full-service payroll, employee benefits, time tracking, and HR tools for hiring and onboarding.
+These include full-service payroll, employee benefits, time tracking as well as HR tools for hiring and onboarding.

 With Gusto, you can set up your payroll to run with just a few clicks; it can even be set to run automatically on the schedule you choose.
-The software can handle employees and contractors, multiple rates of pay, and payments in multiple states.
-And it will automatically take care of the paying and filing of local, state, and federal taxes too.
+The software can handle employees and contractors, multiple rates of pay along with payments in multiple states.
+And, it will automatically take care of the paying and filing of local, state and federal taxes too.

 Gusto has a number of benefits features, including the Gusto Wallet app, which employees can use to manage their paychecks and access emergency cash.
 Employees can split paychecks between multiple accounts.
 There are also cash accounts with the Gusto debit card.